 3. and Grading zone

-4. on the basis of the percentage of sand passing through different sized.
+4. on the basis of the percentage of sand passing through different sizes.

 The function of sand: